samrogers15/duplicate-reconciliation-program/README.md

 1. Clone repository to your local computer and open repository in preferred code editor (this program was written using Visual Studio Code).
 2. Initialize the NPM packages using the below protocol:
     * `npm install` - sets up program for local development and downloads required dependencies (in the case of this program, NPM Mocha and NPM Winston)
-3. Open an integrated terminal and run `node deduplicateLeads.js`
+3. Open an integrated terminal and run `NPM start`
-    * The program will initiate and remove duplicate entries from the `leads.json` file housed in the `Inputs` folder
+    * The program will initiate and remove duplicate entries from the `leads.json` file housed in the `src/Inputs` folder
-    * The program will output the de-duplicated array to the `output.json` file housed in the `Outputs` folder
+    * The program will create the `output.json` file housed in the `src/Outputs` folder and output the de-duplicated array to that file
-    * A log of the changes will be generated with a filename of `duplicateEntries.log` so duplicate entries that were removed can be viewed and tracked.
+    * A log of the changes will be generated with a filename of `duplicateEntries.log` in the `src/Logs` folder, so duplicate entries that were removed can be viewed and tracked.
+Please note, this file is ignored by Git and is not included in the repo.
-4. To run program on additional leads file with 10,000 leads, follow the below protocol once the repo is cloned to your local machine:
+4. To run program on additional leads file with 10,000 leads to test efficiency & efficacy, follow the below protocol once the repo is cloned to your local machine:
-    * Navigate to `deduplicateLeads.js` file
-    * Replace the code on line 2 from `const leads = require("./Inputs/leads.json").leads;` to `const leads = require("./Inputs/largeLeads.json").leads;`
-    * Run `node deduplicateLeads.js` in an integrated terminal
+    * Open an integrated terminal and run `NPM start large`
+      * The program will initiate and remove duplicate entries from the `largeLeads.json` file housed in the `src/Inputs` folder (this file has ~10,000 leads)
+      * The program will create the `testOutput.json` file housed in the `src/Outputs` folder and output the de-duplicated array to that file
+      * A log of the changes will be generated with a filename of `duplicateEntries.log` in the `src/Logs` folder, so duplicate entries that were removed can be viewed and tracked.
+Please note, this file is ignored by Git and is not included in the repo.

 ***Please note, if there are objects in the array with identical dates, the data from the record provided last in the list will be preferred***

 ## Testing Instructions